This page contains extra utility programs for Poker Mavens. These are compiled Windows applications ready to use.

 Click the Remove Filters button on the main window to display all the selected files without any filtering.
 Click the Export button to save the current list to a local text file.
 The name must start with "EventLog" and have a ".txt" extension if you want to load it back later.

 Check the options that you want to import and click the Import button.
-Poker Mavens 3 cannot be running when you do this.
-Version 3 settings and accounts are completely separate from version 2 settings.
-Version 3 stores API, Remote Admin, and player passwords in an encrypted format using a one-way hash.
-This utility will perform that encryption for you automatically.
+Poker Mavens cannot be running when you do this.
+Settings and accounts are completely separate between major versions.
+Beginning with version 3, API, Remote Admin, and player passwords are saved in an encrypted format using a one-way hash.
+The version 3 utility will perform that encryption for you automatically.